 I know you’re thinking, “wait why do I need yogurt if I’m making yogurt?”

 Well, you need live active cultures, and the simplest way to get those is from yogurt.
 You could purchase yogurt starter in some specialty markets and online.
-I made mine with yogurt because it was easier to find.
+I made mine with store bought yogurt because it was easier to find.
 Use a good brand of plain yogurt with no additives in the ingredient list, just milk/cream and cultures.